Why Broken People Connect with Animals

 Ever noticed how the most passionate animal lovers seem to have been through stuff?
 I’m not talking about the “I cried when Mufasa died” kinds; I mean the kind of people who dedicate their lives to feeding, rescuing, and cuddling creatures who, let’s be honest, have no idea we exist.

-Animals Are Therapists- Change My Mind
+Animals Are My Therapists

 Why Broken People Love Animals More